esbuild/community-plugins/README.md

 * [esbuild-plugin-manifest](https://github.com/jfortunato/esbuild-plugin-manifest): A plugin to generate a hashed asset manifest file.
 * [esbuild-plugin-mxn-copy](https://github.com/ZimNovich/esbuild-plugin-mxn-copy): A esbuild plugin for copying assets into the output directory of your bundle.
 * [esbuild-plugin-node-externals](https://github.com/LinbuduLab/nx-plugins/tree/main/packages/esbuild-plugin-node-externals): esbuild plugin for node externals handing.
+* [esbuild-plugin-obfuscator](https://github.com/MatteoGheza/esbuild-plugin-obfuscator): A plugin to obfuscate JavaScript files during the build process using javascript-obfuscator.
 * [esbuild-plugin-output-reset](https://github.com/yamitsushi/esbuild-plugin-output-reset): Minimal plugin to clean output before starting a new build.
 * [esbuild-plugin-path-alias](https://github.com/indooorsman/esbuild-plugin-path-alias): A esbuild plugin to support path alias like `resolve.alias` in webpack config.
 * [esbuild-plugin-pino](https://github.com/davipon/esbuild-plugin-pino): An esbuild plugin to generate extra pino files for bundling